yoyoberenguer/Water-Ripple-Effect/README.md

    Result : Using numpy array manipulation is 300 times faster than method 1 using pure python.

-Discover Cython version into the folder Cython and CythonOpenMP (Cython and OpenMP, multiprocessing).
+Discover Cython version into the folder Cython and CythonOpenMP (multiprocessing).
 100 FPS for a screen 600 x 600 with water ripple effect and background distortion.

 #### Requirement